mode51/Tungsten/docs/api/W/PropertyChangedNotifier/OnPropertyChanged.md

 ##### *propertyName* (Optional)
 Type: [System.String][2]
-The name of the property which changed
+The name of the caller (the property which changed)

 See Also